tinchodias/NanoStrand/README.md

 ##Installation
 - Download and compile nanomsg.

 	Please see [the instruction](http://nanomsg.org/download.html) in nanomsg site.
+You'll need 32-bit option (CFLAGS=-m32), if you use 32-bit Cog VM.

-- Put the nanomsg shared library (so, dll, or dylib) to VM directory.
+- Put the nanomsg shared library (so, dll, or dylib) to the VM directory.

 - Load NanoStrand to Pharo.